-Seller-financed loans are more commonly available for the purchase of income-producing properties, such as an apartment complex or when a company is purchasing a property from an individual rather than from another company.
+Seller-financed loans are more commonly available to purchase income-producing properties, such as an apartment complex or when a company is purchasing a property from an individual rather than from another company.

 3. Bridge loans

 Bridge loans refer to short-term commercial real estate loans.
-The loan term for a bridge loan is usually somewhere in the range of six months to two years.
-Bridge loans are commonly used for one of two purposes – either the buyer expects to sell the property within the time frame of the bridge loan or they expect to be able to significantly improve their credit rating during that time frame.
+The loan term for a bridge loan is usually somewhere between six months and two years.
+Bridge loans are commonly used for one of two purposes – either the buyer expects to sell the property within the time frame of the bridge loan, or they expect to improve their credit rating during that time frame significantly.